 In 2017, Benjamin Johnson and I began our investigation into the impact that online sharing has on people’s brand attitudes.
 Based on identity shift theory, we have designed several research projects that investigate the effects that sharing in various modalities have on attitudes.
 Our first paper was presented at the 2018 ICA conference in Prague, Czech Republic, and a follow-up study was presented at the 2019 ICA conference in Washington, DC.
-The article that came out of these two studies is currently under a review.
-A follow-up study has been completed in 2020 and is currently under review for the 2021 AEJCM conference.
-A fourth study is currently ongoing.
+These studies found that the impact of sharing on brand attitude differed depending on the social media platform on which the sharing took place (Facebook versus Twitter) and that personality traits such as extraversion as well as perceptions of social media moderated the impact that sharing had on brand attitudes.
+The article that came out of these two studies, “Sharing brands on social media: The roles of behavioral commitment and modality in identity shift” was published in the International Journal of Consumer Studies.

 A follow-up study has been completed and is currently being written up.